Accessible Adventure Challenge 2026

 About this event

-NEW FOR 2025! … introducing our brand new accessible adventure challenge event, featuring an adrenaline fuelled 90ft viaduct abseil and a calming 1 mile canoe through the beautiful Peak District National Park.
+Introducing our SIA accessible adventure challenge event, featuring an adrenaline fuelled 90ft viaduct abseil and a calming 1 mile canoe through the beautiful Peak District National Park.

 Join us in Derbyshire this September and experience a super fun, and fully inclusive challenge event, whilst raising vital funds for people with spinal cord injuries.

-Your day in the Peak District will be split into two parts, with a complimentary lunch provided in between the abseil and the canoeing.
+The day in the Peak District will be split into two parts, with a complimentary lunch provided.

-abseil accessible adventure90ft abseil from Millers Dale Bridge over the River Wye
+90ft abseil from Millers Dale Viaduct over the River Wye

-Enjoy spectacular views across the valley as you descend.
+Enjoy spectacular views across the valley as you descend 90ft from the famous Millers Dale viaduct.
 The experience can be quick or slow, tandem or solo, and you can be in control of your rope or winched down!

 Key details: